 The Law Society is not currently accepting applications for committee membership.
-The next application round will be held in October 2022, when expressions of interest will be accepted from members interested in joining committees for a two-year term of appointment.
+Application rounds for special interest committees are held biennially in October and notified in our member newsletter Hearsay.
+During an application round, expressions of interest are accepted from members interested in joining committees for a two-year term of appointment.

 - Joining a Special Interest Committee — not currently taking applications.

 - Joining the Professional Standards Committee — not currently taking applications.

-- Joining a Segment Committee (Government Lawyers or New Lawyers) — not currently taking applications.
+- Joining a Segment Committee (Government Lawyers or New Lawyers) — applications closing Monday 9 January 2023.

 The Special Interest Committees are not currently taking applications for membership.

 Committee members are appointed on a two-year basis, commencing 1 January.
-From 2021, the Law Society introduced a biennial application process that opens in early October and closes in late November.
+Our biennial application process opens in early October and closes in late November, notified in our member newsletter Hearsay.
 Successful applicants will be notified in December, ahead of the following two-year term.

 Each committee includes a Committee Chair and general members.
 Some committees also include guests from relevant stakeholder organisations who attend as observers.